drainpip/shaneis.me-v2/content/blog/on-going-remote/index.md

 Loving what you do is a huge benefit.
 It’s quite simple to stay on task if you love your job.
 Being able to do your job when you want is a quick win.
 I tend to be more creative and clear-headed first thing in the morning... so if I didn’t have a preschool age child at home I would probably work then...
 Since I can’t realistically work whenever I wanted, loving my job makes it easy to jump in when I can.

 Having a private space is a must.
 I don’t think I’d be nearly as effective in the daily grind if I couldn’t close my door and keep distractions away.
-When I worked in an open office before I transferred to remote, I had my headphones on nearly constantly listening to music to drown out the cacophony.
+When I worked in an open office before I transferred to remote, I had my headphones on nearly constantly listen to music to drown out the cacophony.
 I find that these days I rarely listen to music, except when I really feel the urge.

 You will miss the good things about the office.
 Unless your company requires all decisions to be in writing somewhere, you will miss out on impromptu conversations that will likely lead to decisions that will likely affect your project in some likely big way.
 You will miss the general human connections that are made, and although you can get close with tools like Slack it’s just nowhere near the same.